Nature. Sports. Active relaxation.

-Lantsch/Lenz, the gateway to the largest nature park in Switzerland, offers numerous other activities.
+Lantsch/Lenz is the gateway to the largest nature park in Switzerland - and treasure chest for many great summer activities.

 Lantsch/Lenz is part of Parc Ela, the largest nature park in Switzerland.
 The three language cultures of Romansh, German and Italian are united in the park.
 With its steep mountain peaks and vast landscapes surrounded by glaciers and mountain lakes, Parc Ela offers the feeling of real wilderness.
 In the valleys, historic villages and baroque churches recall the former importance of the trade routes over the Albula, Julier and Septimer Alpine passes.